 Who am I?
 Fear or challenge, uncertainty or opportunity, anxiety or excitement, Sabr, Hikmah, Tawakkul and Qadr.
 Labels and words have always affected me, the lack of kindness or understanding in words can affect us all unknowingly.
 Addressing this can be a challenge within itself, however in not doing so we only affect our own mental health.
 I found having an open respectful conversation with Hikmah of speaking we can address and challenge the labels that others place on us.
 I have found positivity in having awareness of myself, placing healthy boundaries and growing as a person.
 When thinking something negative I now try to counteract it with something positive.
 The days I feel overwhelmed by my emotions and thoughts, I now embrace them rather than suppressing them.
 It is okay to not be okay and own it.
 Our ‘imperfections’ make us who we are, and we are all beautiful regardless of words and comments.

 “No one is you and that is your superpower”- Dave Grohl.

-In our lives we all have been in the situation where we have no control, death of loved one, illnesses and uncertainties in life.
+In our lives we all have been in situations where we have no control; death of loved ones, illnesses and uncertainties in life.
 It’s okay to be honest about how you feel, what you’re experiencing and what you need or want.
-It is important to understand your own mind and body, not to push yourself and accept the things about yourself you might not like.
+It is important to understand your own mind and body, to not push yourself and accept the things about yourself you might dislike.

-Though my experience of my father and values I want to live a life of meaning, leaving behind a legacy and helping others with their hardships.
+Through my experiences regarding my father and through his values I want to live a life of meaning leaving behind a legacy by helping others with their hardships.